By dentist Dr. Richard Mitchell

 Natural teeth whitening has two parts - first the stain removal, and then gradual whitening.

-You can slowly shift small residual staining with a high-quality toothbrush (providing you brush for long enough!).
-I recommend the Cybersonic - Read a review of this toothbrush!.
+You can slowly shift small residual staining with a high-quality toothbrush (providing you brush for long enough - 5 to 6 minutes!).
+I recommend the Cybersonic 3 sonic toothbrush.

-BlanX Intensive Extra whitening toothpaste has an extract from Arctic Lichen that has been shown to produce a whitening effect on tooth enamel.
+BlanX White Shock whitening toothpaste has an extract from Arctic Lichen that has been shown to produce a whitening effect on tooth enamel.
 It also has a low abrasive index; this means it will not damage your teeth.

 AND it contains fluoride, so it helps to strengthen your tooth enamel against decay.